Daisy Duck: Video games

 In the Kingdom Hearts video game series, Daisy Duck (デイジーダック, Deijī Dakku) appears as a countess in Disney Castle.
 In Kingdom Hearts II, she scolds Donald for being gone too long.
 She makes a cameo appearance in Kingdom Hearts Birth By Sleep and Kingdom Hearts III.

 Daisy is a playable character in the video game Disney Think Fast and a playable race driver in the Nintendo 64 and Game Boy Color racing game Mickey's Speedway USA.
 She is also a playable character in Disney Golf for the PlayStation 2 and in Disney's Party for the GameCube and Game Boy Advance.

-For the Wii: In Epic Mickey, a robot version of Daisy appears in the game, and in Dance Dance Revolution Disney Grooves, Daisy appears as one of the random backup dancers.
+For the Nintendo Wii: In Epic Mickey, a robot version of Daisy appears in the game, and in Dance Dance Revolution Disney Grooves, Daisy appears as one of the random backup dancers.

 Daisy runs the Daisy Gardens neighborhood in Disney's Toontown Online.